Kyle Hudson: Coaching career

 Hudson served as bench coach for the Columbus Clippers, the Triple-A affiliate of the Cleveland Indians, in 2019.
 Hudson was promoted to the Indians' major league coaching staff for the 2020 season, serving as staff assistant.
 On January 4, 2023, Hudson was named the first base coach and outfield instructor for the Boston Red Sox.
+After one season as first base coach, Hudson was named the Red Sox' third base coach in January 2024.